 Hypertrophic cardiomyopathy (HCM) is characterized by increased size of the left ventricle of the heart, typically caused by thickening of the walls of the heart.
 The symptoms of HCM can be variable, ranging from no symptoms to shortness of breath or irregular heart rhythms, or sudden death.
 The irregular heart rhythms can occur without warning and may be life threatening.
 HCM has a prevalence of 1/500 individuals, making it one of the most common cardiac genetic diseases.
 It is inherited as an autosomal dominant trait with reduced penetrance.
-Family history focused on history of sudden death and age of onset in family members can be helpful in risk stratification.

 HCM is the most common cause of sudden death in athletes, accounting for 30% of cases of young sudden death during competition.
 Approximately 5%-10% of individuals with HCM progress to end-stage disease with impaired systolic function and, in some cases, left ventricular dilatation and regression of LVH.
 The annual mortality rate in individuals with end-stage disease is estimated at 11% and cardiac transplantation may be required.
-Current testing is estimated (depending on number of genes tested from 10 to 31 genes) to detect a P/LP variant in 60-80% of individuals with HCM.
-Most of the P/LP variants are found in sarcomeric proteins that are involved with contraction of the heart muscle, but undiagnosed glycogen storage disease can also present as HCM, as can transthyretin amyloidosis; some panels include these genes.
-Approximately 5% of patients will have two or more P/LP variants identified (compound heterozygote); these patients often have an earlier age of onset and worse prognosis.
+Disease-related mortality is most commonly caused by sudden cardiac death, heart failure, or embolic stroke, but with current management most individuals with HCM will not have a significantly reduced life-span (Sen-Chowdhry et al. 2016).